gauntface/web-push-book/src/_content/chapter-05/02-display-a-notification.md

 For each action you can define a title, an "action" (which is essentially an ID) and an icon.

-I've defined 4 actions in the sample code above to illustrate that only two actions are shown.
+I've defined 4 actions in the sample code above to illustrate that you can define more actions than will be displayed.
+If you want to know the number actions that will be displayed ahead of time you can check using `Notification.maxActions`.

 In the image above the icons are colored differently.
 The coffee icon is colored to match the text of Chrome's text, #333333, while the doughnut icon is bright pink.